-If the corner frequency is within the audio band, the capacitors should have a tolerance of $\pm 10\%$ or better, because any mismatch in capacitance causes an impedance mismatch at the corner frequency and below.
+If the corner frequency is within the audio band, the capacitors should have a tolerance of 10% or better, because any mismatch in capacitance causes an impedance mismatch at the corner frequency and below, and causes pop.
+Any capacitor in the audio path should have a rating of X7R or better.

-For a flat low-frequency response, use large input coupling capacitors (1 $\mu$ F).
-However, in a GSM phone the ground signal is fluctuating at 217 Hz, but the signal from the codec does not have the same 217-Hz fluctuation.
-The difference between the two signals is amplified, sent to the speaker, and heard as a 217-Hz hum.
+For a flat low-frequency response, use large input coupling capacitors (1 μ F).
+However, in a GSM phone the ground signal is fluctuating at 217 Hz, but the signal from the codec does not have the same 217 Hz fluctuation.
+The difference between the two signals is amplified, sent to the speaker, and heard as a 217 Hz hum.